Sam-Dragon/interview/jwt/jwt.md

 > Advantages
 - To prevent user from constantly authenticating multiple times with senstive credentials
-- It helps in managing sessions as well
+- It helps in managing sessions as well [SSO]

 > Design
 - It contains 3 sections <br>